airacingtech/IAC_dataset_maker_2023/README.md

 Use the following steps to extract data from a rosbag, remove image distortions, choose image segments with vehicles, and create a dataset to be labelled:

+First create a copy of `example.env` and rename it to `data_maker.env`.
+This will be the file that contains all the environment variables for the pipeline.

 *NOTE*: Make sure anaconda is not activated and ros2 is sourced before running the following commands.

 1. [multi_extract.sh](multi_extract.sh): This is a bash script to extract images from a rosbag and optionally undistort them during extraction.
 To set this up for your own rosbag follow the following steps: